-Today, in this magnificent Cathedral, adorned with the glories of Byzantium and the beauty of our Orthodox Faith, we gather as a community, which, as all of you know, is a form of communion.
+We are, indeed, gathered as a community, which as you all know, is a form of communion.
 The Holy Communion that we receive - the Body and Blood of the Lord - is what binds us together.
-It is the substance of God, the Divine DNA, that makes us a family in God.
+It is the substance of God, the Divine DNA that makes us a family in God.
 All of us are members of the Body of Christ, and our communion with each other is truly a sign of the sincerity of our communion with God.

-That is why, on this Sunday of Meatfare, when we say farewell to many foods and flavors that we enjoy, we look to the Gospel for another kind of happiness.
-This famous Gospel reading, when the Lord returns in glory to judge the living and the dead, speaks of another form of bliss.
+That is why, on this Sunday of Meatfare, when we say farewell to many foods and flavors that we enjoy, we look to the Holy Gospel for another kind of happiness.
+This famous Gospel reading - when the Lord returns in glory to judge the living and the dead - speaks of another form of bliss.

-Then the king will say to those at his right hand, "Come, O blessed of my Father, inherit the kingdom prepared for you from the foundation of the world; for I was hungry and you gave me food, I was thirsty and you gave me drink, I was a stranger and you welcomed me, I was naked and you clothed me, I was sick and you visited me, I was in prison and you came to me."
+Then the king will say to those at his right hand, "Come, O blessed of my Father, inherit the kingdom prepared for you from the foundation of the world; for I was hungry and you gave me food, I was thirsty and you gave me drink, I was a stranger and you welcomed me, I was naked and you clothed me, I was sick and you visited me, I was in prison and you came to me."[\[\]](#)

 You hear the Lord call those at His right Hand, the "blessed of my Father."
-What state of human existence could be higher than this?
-Than to be the "blessed of the Father?"
-This is true happiness and true reward, which no earthly pleasure could ever give.
+What state of human existence could be higher than this, than to be the "blessed of the Father?"
+This is true happiness and true reward, which no pleasure on earth can give.
 This is the fruit of communion with God, because it demonstrates that the attributes of God have become our own.
 And what are these?